-This Military Attaché Guide is published in two volumes: Volume I Administrative Guidance and Volume II Social Guide.
+This Military Attaché Guide is published in two parts: Part 1 Administrative Guidance and Part 2 Social Guide.
 The Administrative Guidance outlines Department of the Army (DA) policy and procedures for foreign Military Attachés accredited to the United States Army and other representatives of foreign governments who wish to conduct official business with the U.S. Army.
 It is published as a service to the Foreign Military Attaché community.